monapasan/bachelor-thesis/notes/Implementation/Dataset.md

 Questions:
-	* How to check whether data make sense
+* How to check whether data make sense?
 * What is good amount of samples?
 * double check distribution of number in dataset
 * As we do some random permutation on the dataset, does it make sense to store the dataset to have the same dataset?

 ---